mattmcginnis/freds_bowl-o-rama/README.md

     more about your thought process and decisions you made writing the code.
   * We say this should take 1-2 hours because we don't want to take up more of your time than that, but feel free to spend as much time on it as you need.
+  * If you need to, add additional libraries to the Gemfile or more files to the project.
+Add more unit tests if you need them.

 ## Bowling scoring